 Gwinnett politicians find it politically advantages to crack down on DUI drivers.
 As a result, they have made policies over the years to discourage DUI and punish offenders.
-There is a special branch of the Gwinnett police department that is a specially trained DUI task force.
+There is a particular branch of the Gwinnett police department that is a specially trained DUI task force.
 These DUI officers primary responsibility is the stopping and arresting of DUI drivers.
 Some have special training in DUI-drug detection.
 All are trained in field sobriety tests and their Gwinnett patrol cars are equipped with audio and video recording equipment.

 If you are arrested for DUI knowing exactly what to expect at each stage in the legal process is the first step in feeling confident your case is being handled properly.
 Defending a DUI charge will require several court appearances and a lack of understanding of court procedures can significantly affect the outcome of your case.

-If you were arrested for DUI in an incorporated city within Gwinnett County by that city's police department, your case will likely begin in that city's municipal court.
+If you were arrested for DUI in an incorporated city within Gwinnett County by that town's police department, your case would likely begin in that city's municipal court.
 Municipal courts have jurisdiction to hear misdemeanor cases, traffic offenses, and local ordinance violations.
 Municipal courts may have court sessions several times a week or only once a month.
 Municipal courts have one or more judges and solicitors, who may serve in a full or part-time position.

 Gwinnett County is unique in that it is one of few Georgia counties to have a Recorder's Court.
-If you were arrested for DUI by a Georgia Department of Public Safety officer, a Gwinnett County Sheriff's deputy or police officer, or if you were arrested in an unincorporated part of Gwinnett County, your case may begin in the Gwinnett County Recorder's Court.
+If you were arrested for DUI by a Georgia Department of Public Safety officer, a Gwinnett County Sheriff's deputy or police officer, or if you were arrested in an unincorporated part of Gwinnett County, your case might begin in the Gwinnett County Recorder's Court.
 The Recorder's Court has three judges and cases are prosecuted by the Gwinnett County Solicitor's Office.

-It can be extremely advantageous for your case to be heard in a Municipal or Recorder's Court as opposed to a county State Court.
+It can be extremely advantageous for your case to be heard in a Municipal or Recorder's Court as opposed to a County State Court.
 If your case begins in that city's municipal court, you have the right to transfer your case to the State Court of Gwinnett County for a jury trial.
 This means you have more than one opportunity to negotiate a fair and reasonable plea to resolve your case.
 Your ability to transfer your case stems from your constitutional right to have your case tried by a jury which municipal courts do not have jurisdiction to conduct.
 The municipal or Recorder's court cannot deny your request to transfer your case to the Gwinnett County State Court.
 This does not mean that once the case is transferred, you must proceed with a trial, but instead your case will essentially start over with a new a solicitor and a new judge presiding over the case.

-Gwinnett County also has many cities that maintain their own police departments that have officers who make DUI arrests.
-If you were arrested by an officer in the City of Norcross, City of Duluth, City of Suwanee, City of Lilburn, or in the City of Lawrenceville, your first court appearance will probably be in the Municipal Court of that city.
-Those courts are mainly for plea bargaining, so if you want to be heard at Motions or at a jury trial, the case will be transferred to the Gwinnett County State Court.
+Gwinnett County also has many cities that maintain their police departments that have officers who make DUI arrests.
+If you were arrested by an officer in the City of Norcross, City of Duluth, City of Suwanee, City of Lilburn, or in the City of Lawrenceville, your first court appearance would probably be in the Municipal Court of that city.
+Those courts are mainly for plea bargaining, so if you want to be heard at Motions or a jury trial, the case will be transferred to the Gwinnett County State Court.

 There is an incentive for municipal courts to retain jurisdiction and have your case resolved within the city.
-Any fine assessed as a part of your sentence goes into the city treasury.
+Any penalty assessed as a part of your sentence goes into the city treasury.
 If your case is transferred to a county court, though, any fine imposed will go into the county treasury.
-Because of this pressure to generate revenue, many municipal courts have created programs that offer significant benefits to offenders as well as quickly and efficiently resolving cases within the city without the need of a trial.
+Because of this pressure to generate revenue, many municipal courts have created programs that offer significant benefits to offenders as well as quickly and efficiently resolving cases within the city without the need for a trial.